-While most patients will lose weight consistently over the initial 12-18 months post-op, there is typically a 5-10 percent weight regain or rebound from the lowest weight achieved.
-In order to maintain weight loss after sleeve gastrectomy surgery, it's essential to sustain lifestyle changes in regards to nutrition, activity, stress management and healthy coping skills.
+While most patients will lose weight consistently over the initial 12 to 18 months post-op, there is typically a 5 to 10 percent weight regain or rebound from the lowest weight achieved.
+In order to maintain weight loss after gastric bypass surgery, it's essential to sustain lifestyle changes in regards to nutrition, activity, stress management and healthy coping skills.